-3. COMMAND MODULE OF THE IMPEDANCE METER
+IV.
+THE COMMAND MODULE OF THE IMPEDANCE METER

-The command module is used to assure an automatic measurement process.
-This module assures the control of the functionality for entire device through the following functions:

-- Assuring the user interface
+Command module is used to assure an automatic measurement process.
+This module assures the control of the functionality for entire device through the following functions: - Assuring the user interface

-- Fixing the frequency of signal from SS

-- Balancing after the active component of RMC from MM;

-- Balancing after the reactive component of RMC from MM;

-- Processing results after balancing

-- Transmission of results to the device interface.
+- Fixing the frequency of signal from SS - Balancing after the active component of RMC from MM; - Balancing after the reactive component of RMC from MM; - Processing results after balancing - Transmission of results to the device interface.

+Fig. 7.
+The block diagram of the command module